Dental Crowns Summerfield

 Do Dental Crowns Get Cavities?

-It is impossible for crowns themselves to develop cavities.
+Crowns themselves can't develop cavities.
 However, the underlying tooth still can.
 In fact, a crowned tooth has about the same risk of decay as an uncrowned tooth.
 Poor oral hygiene makes it possible for bacteria and plaque to form around the gumline where the tooth meets the crown.
 They can then travel underneath the crown and wreak havoc on the underlying tooth.
 You can prevent cavities in crowned teeth the same way you would in other teeth – with daily brushing and flossing as well as regular cleanings and checkups.

 Does It Hurt to Get a Dental Crown?